mix1009/FlutterDropbox/README.md

             </intent-filter>
         </activity>

-If you need more help settings up Android, please read https://github.com/dropbox/dropbox-sdk-java#setup .
+If you need more help setting up Android, please read https://github.com/dropbox/dropbox-sdk-java#setup .

 For iOS,